Datapioneer/meth-eqtl/README.md

 # meth-eqtl
-For simplicity, I have upload 1o 10 example gene files for demonstration.
+For simplicity, I uploaded 10 genes for demonstration.

 1, The Rds objects in "TCGAdata" directory are the cpg probe flanking on either end of each gene within 500 kb.